-Capital cost shall mean any expenditure which, under generally accepted accounting principles for local governments, would be considered a capital expense for a capital improvement
+Capital cost shall mean any expenditure for a capital improvement.

 Capital improvement shall mean, but is not limited to, site planning, land acquisition, site improvements, buildings, motor vehicles, personal equipment and communications facilities, but excludes maintenance and operations.
 Acquisition of a "capital improvement" means a purchase of a capital improvement that expands the capacity of the Orange County Sheriff's Office to provide law enforcement services made necessary by growth.